 - Inflexible adherence to specific routines or rituals

 The presentation of ASD can vary widely from person-to-person

-- Cognition: Some people may have a significant cognitive impairment, while others are gifted in some areas.
+- Cognition: Some people may have significant cognitive impairment, while others are gifted in some areas.
 Many have average or near-average IQ.

 - Communication: Some people with ASD may not develop functional communication, while others may have speech, but not use it functionally.
 Still, others will develop language on time and use it appropriately but have limited social communication skills.

 - Socialization: Social impairment is a hallmark feature of ASD.
 Some may have little or no desire to socialize, and therefore, do not develop age-appropriate skills.
 Others may have a strong desire to socialize, but because of ASD, they have difficulty interacting appropriately.
 As a result, they don’t get to socialize as much as they would like.